decred/dcrdocs/docs/governance/politeia/example-proposals.md

 ---

-Below are two example Politeia proposals that utilize the template provided in the Politeia [proposal guidelines](/proposal-guidelines.md).
+Below are two example Politeia proposals that utilize the template provided in the Politeia [Proposal Guidelines](proposal-guidelines.md).
 The first example proposes the development of a new software feature.
 The second a marketing initiative.

 - [Software Feature Proposal](#software-feature-proposal)